Why Use Cable Ties for Securing Pipes?

 36" or longer |

-Tip: Always leave a small margin above your pipe diameter when selecting tie length, especially for tight or hard-to-reach installations.
+Tip: Always leave a small margin above the pipe diameter for secure installation and future adjustments.

 Cable Tie Accessories for Pipe Mounting